 robocopy d:\storagenode \\pc2\storage /MIR

-While the command is executing, you should make a port forwarding rule on your router for the future storagenode on the second PC: Port Forwarding.
+While the command is executing, you should make a port forwarding rule on your router for the future storagenode on the second PC, as described in Port Forwarding.

 After the above